robbtraister/fusion/engine/bundle/components/CONSUMER.md

 module.exports = Consumer(MyComponent)
 ```

-Once you have designated (annotated, but not using official annotations?) your component as a consumer, it will have access to the following context properties and, if a class, instance methods.
+Once you have designated (annotated, but not necessarily using official javascript annotations?) your component as a consumer, it will have access to the following context properties and, if a class, instance methods.
 Context is accessed using the second input parameter for functional components, or `this.context` for class components.
 Instance methods are only available for class components and will be accessed directly on `this` (e.g., `this.getContent()`)

 ### Context Properties